victorvasujoseph/Invoice-delay-ML-prediction/README.md

 - Explore ensemble stacking methods to combine model predictions for improved accuracy.

 ---

-### Project Structure

-- **Data Preprocessing and EDA**: Handles missing values, feature encoding, and scaling.
-- **Model Training and Tuning**: Builds and tunes both the Random Forest and Neural Network models.
-- **Evaluation and Analysis**: Provides insights into model performance using confusion matrices, accuracy/loss plots, and classification metrics.

----

-#### Repository Structure

-- **data**: Contains the raw and processed dataset files.
-- **result**: Visualizations and plots used in the README and reports.
-- **README.md**: Documentation (you are here).
-- **InvoiceDelay.ipynb**: The main Jupyter notebook with all analysis and model code.

 ## Credits
 Data for this project was sourced from [Kaggle's Credit Risk Dataset](https://www.kaggle.com/datasets/laotse/credit-risk-dataset).